jeekkd/restricted-iptables/README.md

 the configuration done within configuration.sh will be imported from restricted_iptables.sh.

 ```
-sudo bash restricted_iptables.sh
+sudo bash launch.sh
 ```

-By launching the script it will set the rules automatically and as is set in the configuration done.
+By launching the script it set the rules for how you set your answers within the configuration file.

 > **Note:**
 > Make sure you've installed the 'iptables' package for your distribution and if your distribution